 MSI Shirakawa Hall was opened in Nagoya in 1994, as the concert hall equipped with the highest level sound system in the world.
 As a premium hall for the community, it contributes to creation of an enriched society and is admired widely by musicians; from the world’s top artists to local amateur musicians.
-It is playing the positive role as music cultural facility in keeping with its mission of helping music do what it can for a better society.
+It is playing the positive role as music cultural facility in keeping with mission of “Possibility of music for a better society”.

 Aioi Nissay Dowa Insurance THE PHOENIX HALL